 7a.
 Sporadic-E (Es)

 Every year around mid summer (May-August) and mid winter (December-January) short skip propagation turns up with distances form 500-1800 km.
 Remarkable about this propagation is that it can turn up in only 15 minutes, and disappear just as fast.
 Also signal levels can be very high.
-On the CB band (27 MHz or 11 m) for example, you can hear small stations from other areas between 500-1800 km with only 4 watts in FM with impressive signals.
-QSO’s with toy handhelds on the CB band have been made over more than 1000 km.
+On the CB band (27 MHz or 11 m) for example, you can hear low power stations from other areas between 500-1800 km with only 4 watts in FM with quite impressive signals.
+QSO’s with toy walkie talkies on the CB band have been made over more than 1000 km.

 The layer in the ionosphere responsible for this is called the Es-layer (Es = sporadic-E).
 This layer floats at the same altitude as the normal E-layer, somewhere between 80-150 km.
 Scientists still do not know what makes the Es-layer appear and disappear, but it is surely not influenced by solar radiation.

 We do know that Es is at it’s best during a sunspot minimum, because it turns op more regular with a quiet EGF.
 Studies on this type of propagation learned us, that Es shows up mostly in the late morning and early evening, but can show up at any time, even at night!
-The MUF of the Es-layer can reach upto the VHF band, with recorded QSO’s signals at 200 MHz!
+The MUF of the Es-layer can reach up to the VHF band, with recorded QSO’s signals at 200 MHz!
 Amateurs in the 6 m (50 MHz) 4 m (70 MHz) and 2m (144 MHz) band use Es to cover distances well over 2000 km.
 In multihop occasions, even double that!
-I remember a summer holiday in Portugal, when we received Dutch FM stations in the 88-108 MHz VHF broadcast band!
+I remember a summer holiday in Portugal, when we received Dutch FM stations in the 88-108 MHz VHF broadcast band for several days in a row.

 Normally you would expect HF radio signals to be reflected forwards in the ionosphere, but there is a propagation mode where signals are being reflected back from the surface after a first hop.
 The modulation of the station you are hearing via backscatter, has a specific ‘sound’.
 It sounds hollow like talking through a tube and sometimes even a short echo can be heard.
 Backscatter signals are not very strong, usually not more than an S1 to S5.
 About 100 Watts and a directional antenna is needed to produce a readable backscatter signal.
 Backscatter is best on the higher HF bands like 15 m to 10 m, but can also be observed on 6 m (50 MHz).